-The safety and efficacy of electrochemotherapy was recently demonstrated in nearby tumors that are irrigated by large blood vessels and in the treatment of liver metastases located near major hepatic vessels (Miklavčič, 2014).
+The safety and efficacy of electrochemotherapy were recently demonstrated in nearby tumors that are irrigated by large blood vessels and in the treatment of liver metastases located near major hepatic vessels (Miklavčič, 2014).

 Finally, an activation of the immune system occurs.

 According to preliminary studies, this activation involves IL-2 and TLR.

 Experiments were performed on immunodeficient mice in which tumors were implanted experimentally; the tumor growth rate is twice as fast in immunodeficient mice compared to immunocompetent mice.

 Furthermore, no immunodeficient mouse has recovered while 80% of immunocompetent mice were able to eliminate the tumor (Bretonneau, 2012).

 An essential prerequisite for effective electrochemotherapy is the injection of the correct concentration of drug.